ivopavlov87/zBay/README.md

 ### Search

-* Users can search the entire database of listings for specific keywords and types of homes
+* Users can search the entire database of listings for specific keywords and types of homes.
-* Search can be done from landing splash page to show area or state with homes for sale
+* Search can also be done from landing splash page to show area or state with homes for sale and click on map markers to access auction listing.

 <div><img src="https://github.com/ivopavlov87/zBay/blob/master/SplashSearchGif.gif" alt="Splash search" /></div>